AvdArman/Homework/README.md

 Hello,

-Today We need to create a repository and send URL address:
+Today We need to create a repository and send URL:

 There I add same of my homeworks(c++ codes):